For future nurse leaders like Nabeela Rehan, earning a bachelor’s degree is a logical way to ensure career advancement.

 BSN-prepared nurses are most desirable in the job market for registered nurses.
 Registered nurse positions are expected to grow by as much as 15 percent through 2026, adding more than 400,000 new jobs.

 Additionally, as more new nurses join the workforce, healthcare organizations must rely on skilled and experienced nursing leaders to guide them in achieving the highest quality of care.
-For many BSN nurses, this opens up the opportunity to move into leadership positions or specialized roles, including becoming a pediatric nurse, traveling nurse, oncology nurse or advance to a master’s degree program to grow into higher paying specialties.
+For many BSN nurses, this opens up the opportunity to move into leadership positions or specialized roles, including becoming a pediatric nurse, traveling nurse, surgical/perioperative nurse, oncology nurse or advance to a master’s degree program to grow into higher paying specialties.

 What skills set the BSN-prepared nurse apart from other registered nurses?